Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/user-account-faq.md

 For further details please refer to [Learn More about Data Privacy](data-privacy-faq.md)

-### Can I export my user account profile?
+### Can I export my user account's profile information?

 Yes you can.
-Your user account is a virtual representation of a user, a group of credentials, profile information, settings and content owned by you.
+Your user account is a virtual representation of a user, including a group of credentials, profile information, settings and content owned by you.
 For further details please refer to [Learn More about Data Privacy](data-privacy-faq.md)

 ### Why should I complete my profile information in Slingshot?